ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-overview.md

 ## vCenter Server overview
 {: #vcsnsxt-overview-vcs-ovw}

-VMware vCenter Server on {{site.data.keyword.cloud_notm}} with Hybridity Bundle is a hosted private cloud that helps you to quickly and easily extend your on-premises infrastructure into the cloud for secure and seamless infrastructure hybridity and true application mobility.
+VMware vCenter Server with Hybridity Bundle is a hosted private cloud that helps you to quickly and easily extend your on-premises infrastructure into the cloud for secure and seamless infrastructure hybridity and true application mobility.

 The vCenter Server Hybridity Bundle is deployed on a minimum of four {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}}, offers dedicated storage via a virtual storage area network (VSAN), and includes the automatic deployment and configuration of an easy-to-manage software-defined networking infrastructure (NSX-V).
 The vCenter Server Hybridity Bundle is a reference architecture that is deployed via automation, which ensures consistency, performance, and compliance.
 In many cases, you can provision the entire environment in less than a day and the bare metal infrastructure can rapidly and elastically scale the compute and storage capacity up and down as needed.